-A complete theory of climate variability, across the entire range of time scales of interest, is still in the future.
+A complete theory of climate variability and climate sensitivity, across the entire range of time scales of interest, is still in the future.
 We have shown, though, that powerful conceptual and numerical tools exist in order to organize the emerging knowledge so far.
 The approach described herein relies on applying systematically dynamical systems theory, both deterministic and stochastic, across a hierarchy of models, from the simplest toy models to the most detailed, coupled GCMs.

-This approach has progressed from its first modest steps, taken half-a-century ago, to the analysis of the behavior of atmospheric, oceanic and coupled GCMs over the last two decades.
+The dynamical systems approach has progressed from its first modest steps, taken half-acentury ago, to the analysis of the behavior of atmospheric, oceanic and coupled GCMs over the last two decades.
+We have reviewed, in particular, the robustness of fundamental bifurcations - namely those associated with multiple equilibria and with transition from equilibrium to oscillatory behavior - across the model hierarchy, for models that treat the Earth system's energy balance and for those that treat the oceans' thermohaline circulation.
 Particularly interesting strides have been taken over the last decade in studying the interaction of the faster time scales with the slower ones, within a genuinely nonlinear framework.